dovidbaum/summer_2018_website/README.txt

+Introduction:
+The goal of this website is to create a location where I can express some of the projects I enjoy working on when not in school or work.
+Many, if not most of the project on this site were inspired by coders online.
+Coders who I've never met and probably wil never meet but to whom I am forever grateful.
+It is these member of the open source community that gave me a love of coding and exposed me to the power one can have with code and also the joy it can bring someone.
+This website has been an outlet for me to reclaim the joy I have for coding.

 index Page:
     I give credit to 'The Coding Train' for the inspiration of this affect.
     A youtube video explaining how to setup the canvas can be found here: https://www.youtube.com/watch?v=4hA7G3gup-4&t=140s